 - Association of Recovery in Higher Education

 Along with alcohol, drugs can run rampant on a college campus.
-With many students getting their first taste of the real world they often experiment with drugs in one way or another.
-When it comes to non-traditional students though, they have moved past the experimentation stage.
-This doesn’t mean they can’t fall into a vicious drug cycle though.
-Instead of the illicit drugs that can be found on campus, non-traditional students are more likely to turn to “study drugs” to help them cope with the pressure of classes and everyday life.
+With many students getting their first taste of the real world, they often experiment with drugs in one way or another.
+When it comes to nontraditional students, though, they have often moved past the experimentation stage.
+This doesn’t mean they can’t fall into a vicious drug cycle.
+Instead of the illicit drugs that can be found on campus, nontraditional students are more likely to turn to “study drugs” to help them cope with the pressure of classes and everyday life.

-The term “study drugs” is used to describe a group of prescription drug stimulants, typically prescribed to treat those with ADHD or ADD, but taken by those without a prescription.
-The most commonly abused ones are Adderall, Ritalin, and Vyvanse.
-When taken by those with ADD or ADHD, these drugs work as a depressive.
+The term “study drugs” is used to describe a group of prescription drug stimulants typically prescribed to treat those with ADHD or ADD but taken by those without a prescription.
+The most commonly abused medications are Adderall, Ritalin, and Vyvanse.
+When taken by those with ADHD or ADD, these drugs work as a depressive.
 For those without a medical need, they act as a stimulant.

-With the struggles and stress of life for non-traditional students, some will turn to “study drugs” to help them focus and it helps them feel as though they can complete everything they need to while still maintaining a personal or professional life.
-However, taking these non-prescribed drugs can have serious side effects.
+With the struggles and stress of life for nontraditional students, some will turn to study drugs to help them focus, and it helps them feel as though they can complete everything they need to while still maintaining a personal or professional life.
+However, taking these non-prescribed drugs can have serious side effects like:

 - Irregular heartbeat